Project Background

 In the 27 communities of Southeastern Massachusetts, no other population is projected to experience as much growth in the next decades as people over 65 years of age.
 This will require our communities to adapt to changing needs in mobility, transportation access, and other facets of everyday life.
 SRPEDD is responding to older adult needs identified in previous projects and collaborating with local partners across the region to develop a Regional Age-Friendly Plan.

-- This Plan will serve as a roadmap to guide future technical assistance, funding, policy, and planning decisions in the region that improve quality of life for residents of all ages.
+- Informed by detailed data analysis — including spatial, demographic, and public input — this Plan will serve as a roadmap to guide future technical assistance, funding, policy, and planning decisions in the region in partnership with various stakeholders toward encouraging healthy aging.

-- The Plan will focus on top areas for improvements and recommendations in transportation and mobility infrastructure and will also draw connections to housing, food access, and open spaces.
+- The Plan will prioritize top areas for improvements and specific, achievable recommendations in transportation and mobility infrastructure while also drawing connections to housing, food access, and open spaces.